takver/seaview-site/STYLE-GUIDE.md

 - Standard focus outline is managed via Tailwind's built-in focus utilities
 - Example: `focus:outline-none focus:ring-2 focus:ring-offset-2`

+### Text Shadows
+- Used to improve text visibility on variable backgrounds (especially when over images)
+- Standard text shadow: `text-shadow` class with values `0 2px 4px rgba(0, 0, 0, 0.7), 0 0 1px rgba(0, 0, 0, 0.5)`
+- Applied to white text on transparent header for better contrast against bright images

 ## Animation
 - Custom animations defined in tailwind.config.ts:
   - `slow-zoom` - Scale from 1.0 to 1.1 over 5s
-  - `slow-zoom-pan` - Scale from 1.0 to 1.1 over 12s with directional movement
+  - `slow-zoom-pan` - Scale from 1.0 to 1.15 over 12s with directional movement
+  - `dynamic-zoom-pan` - Enhanced animation that scales from 1.0 to 1.2 over 8s with variable directional pan movement using cubic-bezier timing function for smooth acceleration/deceleration
+- CSS Variables:
+  - `--pan-x` and `--pan-y` - Dynamic variables set via inline styles to control pan direction and magnitude
+  - Pan values are set randomly for each image (range: -8% to 8%) to create variety

 ---